-Schwinn balance bikes are offered in three unique models with different price points and different features.
-Read the review below to understand the differences between the Schwinn Skip 2, Skip 3, and Skip 4.
+Schwinn balance bikes are offered in six unique models with different price points and different features.
+Read the review below to understand the differences between the Schwinn Elm, Koen, Skip 1, Skip 2, Skip 3, and Skip 4 balance bikes.

 Schwinn Balance Bike Review – Results of our Test Rides

-Schwinn’s newest line of balance bikes – the Skip 2, Skip 3 and Skip 4 – offer different features and price points to meet the needs of different families.
-The three models are built for the same size child, but with slight differences between the three, which is the best for your child?
+Schwinn’s line of six balance bikes offer different features and price points to meet the needs of different families.
+The six models are built for the same size child, but with slight differences between them, which is the best for your child?

-While in theory, the Skip 2 and Skip 3 are pretty decent budget balance bikes, at this point in time, we cannot recommend the Skip 2 or Skip 3.
+Skip 2 and Skip 3: In theory these are pretty decent budget balance bikes as well, but at this point in time, we cannot recommend the Skip 2 or Skip 3.
 Because the quick release seat post clamp doesn’t hold the seat post in place, after you set the height, it will sink back down to the lowest point once a child’s sits on it.
 This essentially makes the Skip 2 and 3 a one-height balance bike, with no way to adjust for, or grow with your child.

 Schwinn Balance Bikes Compared